w7978708wen/Microsoft-Azure-and-Databricks/README.md

 -After filling out all 3 sections (General, Source, Sink), vaildate the data (to see if there are any error messages), then press 'debug'.
 This is whe the activity status will go from 'Queued' to 'Succeeded'.
 The waiting time can take a while depending on your file size.

+-Then, link the tables.
+The arrows between them indicate that the tables are executed sequentially — each one runs after the previous one finishes.

- After some troubleshooting, I am happy to obtain the expected result :)
+-After some troubleshooting, I am happy to obtain the expected result :)

 <img src="https://github.com/w7978708wen/Microsoft-Azure-and-Databricks/blob/main/Images/Data%20Factory.png?raw=true"></img>